By Mike Miller Updated July 1, 2023

 A nearby attraction is Palm Island Nature Preserve.
 It features a long boardwalk along the Lake Dora shoreline where you will usually see a variety of water birds and an alligator or two.

-A local Segway tour visits the lighthouse almost every day, and their is also a guided boat tour that leaves daily from the docks adjacent to the lighthouse.
+A local Segway tour visits the lighthouse almost every day, and there is also a guided boat tour that leaves daily from the docks adjacent to the lighthouse.

 Learn more about Mount Dora at these links: